WASDHelioS/RPS/readme.md

 Definitions:

-Round : A single round of thrown choices
+Game: A single game, serves as a container around Match.

 Match : A single match, may or may not consist of multiple rounds. this is set by user input.